Activists gear up for battle as Senate Republicans prepare to block voting rights bill

 Garland announces expansion of Justice Department’s voting rights unit, vowing to scrutinize GOP-backed voting restrictions and ballot reviews

-Republicans on Capitol Hill have firmly rejected any attempt at federal intervention.
-Senate Minority Leader Mitch McConnell (R-Ky.) said in his own floor speech Monday that the Democrats’ push for voting legislation should be viewed as a simple partisan power play.

-“They’ve made abundantly clear that the real driving force behind [the For the People Act] is the desire to rig the rules of American elections permanently, permanently, in Democrats’ favor,” he said.
-“That’s why the Senate will give this disastrous proposal no quarter.”

 McConnell, who has warned in the past that any attempt by Democrats to unilaterally repeal the filibuster would be met by “scorched earth” tactical retribution, has rallied his own ranks behind blanket opposition to the bill.
-He summarily rejected last week a compromise framework extended by Manchin, who proposed accepting some aspects of the House-passed proposal, such as a guaranteed period of early voting, while rejecting others, such as systems to automatically register voters and publicly finance congressional campaigns.
+He summarily rejected last week a compromise framework extended by Manchin, who proposed accepting some aspects of the House-passed proposal, such as a guaranteed period of early voting, while rejecting others, such as systems to broadly register voters automatically.

 Manchin also proposed incorporating some traditional GOP priorities into the legislation, including a national voter ID mandate, but McConnell said it was too little, too late.
+Manchin told reporters Monday that he was still seeking assurances from fellow Democrats that his revisions would be incorporated into the legislation and had not yet agreed to vote to start debate.
+If an accord is reached, it would set up a strict party-line vote Tuesday.

 “I would commend them for coming around to a common sense position that 80 percent of Americans already support,” he said of voter ID.
-But Manchin’s proposal, he added, “bears more than a passing resemblance to the partisan power-grab their party has touted for years.”
+But Manchin’s proposal, he added, “bears more than a passing resemblance to the partisan power grab their party has touted for years.”

-Manchin told reporters Monday he was still seeking assurances from fellow Democrats that his revisions would be incorporated into the legislation and had not yet agreed to vote to start debate.
-But Democratic aides said Monday they were optimistic an accord could be reached, setting up a strict party-line vote Tuesday.
+Notably, the bill was a central topic of conversation in a White House meeting Manchin had with President Biden on Monday.
+The president “expressed his sincere appreciation for Sen. Manchin’s efforts to achieve reform” and “made it clear how important he thinks it is that the Senate find a path forward on this issue,” an administration official said Monday, speaking on the condition of anonymity to describe the private talks.
 Schumer, meanwhile, challenged Republicans to defend the new state laws, accusing the GOP of engaging in a power grab of their own, having fallen in line with former president Donald Trump’s false claims of a stolen 2021 election.

+“The only thing that changed between 2020 and 2021 was Donald Trump’s big lie about massive fraud,” Schumer said.
+“Let’s dispense with this nonsense: There is no real principle behind these policies.
+They are not about election integrity.
+They are not about voter fraud.
+These policies have one purpose and one purpose only: making it harder for younger, poorer, non-White and typically Democratic voters to access the ballot.”

 ‘Pure insanity’: How Trump and his allies pressured the Justice Department to help overturn the election